khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 Colors patterns can apply to both symmetric and asymmetric chart variants.

-- **Cross-column colors**: Use to highlight the relationship of the same stack category across different columns
+- **Cross-column colors**: Use to highlight the relationship of the dimension spanning across columns.
-- **Graded transparency**: Use to highlight the relationship between the category in the same stacked column and differentiate with other stacked columns
+- **Graded transparency**: Use to highlight the relationship of the dimension in the same stacked column while differentiating between other stacked columns.
-- **Specific colors**: Use sparingly when the values in the chart have specific colors associated with them (for example, Merge Request state or Vulnerability status)
+- **Specific colors**: Use sparingly.
+For example, when the values in the chart have specific colors associated with them (for example, Merge Request state or Vulnerability status).

 See [color](/data-visualization/color/#categorical-data) for a full description of data visualization color patterns.